aurelia/skeleton-navigation/README.md

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to [join us on Gitter](https://gitter.im/aurelia/discuss).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome Extension and visit any of our repository's boards.
 You can get an overview of all Aurelia work by visiting [the framework board](https://github.com/aurelia/framework#boards).

-## Available skeletons
+## Available Skeletons

+Please see the individual readme file within each skeleton for an explanation of how to get setup.

-* **skeleton-es2016** - This is a standard front-end project setup configured to use the Babel transpiler so that you can write your application in ES 2016 code.
+* **skeleton-es2016-webpack** - This project is configured to use the Babel transpiler so that you can write your application in ES 2016 code.
 It should work well with any standard text editor.
+This skeleton uses NPM for package management and Webpack for bundling.
+* **skeleton-es2016** - This project is configured to use the Babel transpiler so that you can write your application in ES 2016 code.
+It should work well with any standard text editor.
+This skeleton uses JSPM for package management and SystemJS for loading and bundling.
-* **skeleton-typescript** - This is a standard front-end setup configured to use the TypeScript transpiler so that you can write your application using TypeScript.
+* **skeleton-typescript** - This project is configured to use the TypeScript transpiler so that you can write your application using TypeScript.
 It should work well with any standard text editor, however it has been specially configured to work well with VSCode and Atom, including full TypeScript intellisense for app, unit test and e2e test code.
+This skeleton uses JSPM for package management and SystemJS for loading and bundling.
-* **skeleton-typescript-asp.net5** - This is an ASP.NET 5 web project pre-configured for building a .NET backend and an Aurelia front-end.
+* **skeleton-typescript-asp.net5** - This is an ASP.NET 5 web project configured for building a .NET backend and an Aurelia front-end.
 It is configured for full TypeScript support, similar to the standard skeleton-typescript option.
+This skeleton uses JSPM for package management and SystemJS for loading and bundling.
 * **skeleton-es2016-asp.net5** - This is an ASP.NET 5 web project pre-configured for building a .NET backend and an Aurelia front-end.
 It is configured for full ES 2016 support with Babel, similar to the standard skeleton-es2016 option.
+This skeleton uses JSPM for package management and SystemJS for loading and bundling.